History of Darlington House

 In 1925, Mrs. Darlington bought the property and hired architect Herbert C. Palmer to design a one-story central structure to join the two small houses on the Olivetas Avenue site.

-The wooden columns in the Andalusian Patio were hand-carved by Mr. Palmer from designs of Mr. Requa.
-The marble columns were imported from Spain, Italy, and Greece.
-The tiles and urns in the Egyptian Patio were recreated in Los Angeles from photographs taken by Mrs. Darlington and Mr. Requa.
-From Morocco came fountains, benches, and tiles for the garden.
+Palmer hand-carved the wooden columns in the Andalusian Patio from designs drawn by Requa.
+Marble columns at the bases of the same patio’s signature arches were imported from Spain, Italy, and Greece.
+From Morocco came inspiration for the colorfully tiled floor and benches.
+The Egyptian Patio’s fountain tiles and urns were recreated in Los Angeles from photographs taken by Mrs. Darlington.

 In 1940, La Jolla architect Thomas Shepherd modified the front of the house and added the second story and curving staircase.
 The Shepherd influence is evident in the skillfully designed second floor addition.
 He maintained architectural simplicity while at the same time transforming the house into a sizeable mansion and one of the most prized edifices of La Jolla.